wnzid/PowerBI-Dashboard/README.md

 - Introduced `db.py` and `init_db.py` for better database separation and initialization
 - Replaced static login with secure password hashing using `werkzeug.security`
 - Added dynamic user authentication and role-based routing (manager vs stakeholder)
+- Introduced a dedicated roles table and automatic activity logging

 #### Utility Scripts & Maintenance
 - Added `view-users.py` to help inspect and debug registered users in the database